mabayajoe/mabayajoe/README.md

       About me
             - I am a passionated for technologies, exploring the world through software engineering and cybersecurity lenses.
-            - with a mission to learn and implement new approaches and skills in this ever-evolving tech universe.
+            - Here with a mission to learn and implement new approaches and skills in this ever-evolving tech universe.
             - Journey driven by learning, passion, curiosity and more.
             </br>
 </head>